 2. Format your resume in Word

-A well-structured resume makes it easier for hiring managers and Applicant Tracking Systems (ATS) to scan your information.
+A well-structured resume makes it easier for hiring managers and ATS to scan your information.
 Use a professional layout that keeps everything clear and consistent.

 What this means for you: